How we work

 Contract Standing Orders: These describe the rules for the procurement of goods, works and services.

-A review of the Scheme in its entirety has recently taken place (2017/18), in consultation with the Joint Audit Committee and colleagues in Surrey Police/OPCC.
-The changes that have been made have been primarily about clarification to the existing text and do not result in any material change to the principles on which the original documents were based.
+A review of the Scheme in its entirety has recently taken place (March/April 2019), in consultation with the Joint Audit Committee and colleagues in Surrey Police/OPCC.
+The next review is due March 2020.

 You will find information about how we handle complaints and the rest of our Complaints Policy here.